dmison/warcry/content/rules/terrain.md

 > Some terrain features, or parts of terrain features, are said to be stairs or ladders.
 You can see an example of stairs on page 46.
 Stairs and ladders are treated as obstacles, with the following exceptions:

 > - Fighters that finish their activation climbing stairs or a ladder are not said to have fallen and can remain part way up stairs or a ladder (if it is not possible to physically place the fighter in their current location, make a note of where they are).

-> - When an attack action targets an enemy fighter that has ended their activation climbing stairs or a ladder and scores any critical hits, the target fighter must take a falling test (pg 46) after the attack action has been resolved.
+critical hits against a fighter climbing stairs or a ladder can cause them to fall

 ## ARCHWAYS AND DOORS